-18 providers offer 212 broadband deals in Newtown and St Leonard's, from £20.00 a month and up to 1,600 Mbps.
+17 providers offer 212 broadband deals in Newtown and St Leonard's, from £20 a month (£40 after 12 months) and up to 1,600 Mbps.
 Typical measured speed is 141 Mbps down and 24 Mbps up, 40% above the UK download average.
+Full fibre is available to 91.0% of homes.

-Best value broadband deal in Newtown and St Leonard's, Exeter (EX1)
+Best value broadband deal in Newtown and St Leonard's (EX1)

-The best value in Newtown and St Leonard's, Exeter (EX1) on full first-year cost is Plusnet's Full Fibre 145: £292 across year one, about £24 a month.
-A £155 reward card is bundled in.
-145 Mbps covers streaming, video calls and working from home.
+The best value in Newtown and St Leonard's (EX1) on full first-year cost is 4th Utility's 900Mb Full Fibre (24 Months): £264 across year one, about £22 a month.
+At 900 Mbps it copes with anything a household runs at once.

-Best value in Newtown and St Leonard's, Exeter (EX1)
+Best value in Newtown and St Leonard's (EX1)

 £22.99/mo